medic/cht-docs/content/en/running-programs/_index.md

 - Evaluation - includes budget tracking, discussions on scaling, report writing and user feedback activities to help improve user experience and impact before the next development cycle begins.

 ## Implementation personas
 Various people interact with CHT implementations at various stages.
-The list below may not be exhaustive and different personas can have overlapping roles.
+The list below may not be exhaustive but it does highlight the bare minimum requirements for a successflu deployment.
+Please note that in some cases, some of the personas may have overlapping roles.
-- Project managers - they are also referred to as program heads or program leads.
-They are involved in planning, directing and coordinating digital health projects.
-Although these personas oversee the entire implementation, they interact with the CHT implementation closely at the planning, implementation and evaluation stages.
+- Project managers - This persona can also be referred to as program heads or program leads.
+They are involved in planning, directing and coordinating and oversighting digital health projects.
+Although these persona oversees the entire implementation, they interact with the CHT implementation more closely during the implementation and monitoring/evaluation stages.
-- Designers - they include service designers, user experience/user interface designers, product designers and graphic designers.
-Designers interact with CHT implementations at different stages including the design stage where service designers carry out field visits to interact with prospective end users and come up with design specification forms that inform what is required for app development.
-Product and UI/UX designers are involved in the design phase and evaluation stages where they provide feedback to help optimize user interaction.
+- Designers - They include service designers, user experience/user interface designers, product designers, graphic designers among others.
+Designers interact with CHT implementations intimately during the design phase.
+They carry out field immersion visits to gather technical requirements from the prospective end users, programme leads at MoH, policy makers among others.
+The techniocal requirements inform the eventual product (CHT app).
+Product and UI/UX designers are involved in the design and evaluation phases to explore opportunities for improvement and optimize user experience and impact.
 - Developers - they include app developers, core developers and software developers who are invloved in the building stage.
-App developers build application forms, contact forms, application settings among other configurations.
-Core devlopers build the [CHT Core framework]({{< ref "core" >}}) that forms the basis of CHT applications.
+App developers build custom applications based on the CHT core.
+These apps are composed of application and contact forms, application settings among other configurations.
+Core developers contribute to the [CHT Core framework]({{< ref "core" >}}) that powers the mobile apps.
-- System administrators - they include database administators, security engineers,site reliability engineers, devOps engineers and network managers.
-They are responsible for the upkeep, uptime and configuration of computers, servers, databases, pipelines and infrastructure of CHT applications.
+- System administrators - they include database administators, security engineers, site reliability engineers, devOps engineers and network managers.
+They are responsible for configuration of computers, servers, databases, pipelines and infrastructure of CHT applications, monitoring health status of the infrastructure and application such as performance, server resources utilization, and  uptime.
 They interact with CHT implementations at the planning, hosting and support stages.
 - Technical support team - they include information communication and technology (ICT) officers and monitoring & evaluation officers.
-ICT officers are responsible for installation and technical assistance provision for issues experienced by end users post deployment.
-Monitoring & evaluation officers are responsible for monitoring project indicators, impact evaluation, data collection for analysis and reporting.
+ICT officers are responsible for mobile device testing, application installation and technical assistance provision for issues experienced by end users post deployment.
+Monitoring & Evaluation officers are responsible for monitoring project indicators performance, impact evaluation, data analysis and reporting.
 They interact with CHT implementations at the design and support stages.
-- Researchers - they include data scientists, UX researchers and research scientists.
-They are invloved in data collection, analysis and hypothesis testing.
+- Researchers - they include Data Scientists, UX researchers and research scientists.
+They are integrate research aspects such as implememtation research into the project cycle to test hypothesis.
+They are involved through out the project cycle.

-Incase the implementing partner doesn't have the expertise listed above, the CHT has a robust network of technical partners who have built CHT applications and have a deep understanding of how CHT implementations work.
+Incase an implementing partner does not have the expertise listed above, the CHT has a robust network of technical partners who have built CHT applications and have a deep understanding of how CHT implementations work.

 ## Running successful community health implementations
-Running a successful digital health implementation depends on various factors.
-Here are a couple of things to champion for:
+Digital health implementations do no exist in a silo.
+To be successful, there are other critical enablers to be aware of and champion for;

 **Community health workers**

-Community health workers deliver community health services to help improve health outcomes.
-It is important that they are provided good working conditions and the right tools to perform their responsibilities.
+Community health workers deliver essentila life saving health services to the last mile to improve health outcomes.
+A functional community health worker requires good working conditions and the right tools to perform their responsibilities.
 To enable this, the items listed below are important.
-You can find out more on the [eight proCHW best practices](https://joinchic.org/what-we-do/).
+You can learn more on the [eight proCHW best practices](https://joinchic.org/what-we-do/).

 - Continuous training for skill growth
-- Supervision to ensure performance management
+- Supportive supervision to optimal performance management
 - Compensation for economic growth and sustainability
-- Integration into the global health workforce
+- Institutionalization into the formal health workforce
-- Equipping with required tools
+- Equipping with required supplies and kits

 **Technical performance optimization**

 For CHT powered tools to perform optimally, the following requirements are integral.

-- Privacy and protection of user data
+- Privacy and protection of user and client data
-- Monitoring and evalution
+- Routine monitoring and evalution to identify and resolves issues on time
 - Data backups
 - Redundancy
-- Regular CHT upgrades
+- Regular CHT upgrades to benefit from new features and performance improvements
+- Device  maintenance
-- Regular device maintenance (Android app and security updates)
+ - Regular Android app and security updates
-- Regular device hardware replacement

-**Design**
+ - Alternative power sources e.g solar chargers or powerbanks
+ - Phone covers and screen protectors
+ - Device replacements (losses, end of life) and repairs (broken screen, faukty chargers etc)

-- Human-centered design
+- Design
+  - Designing with the user (Human-centered design)
-- Consistent user feedback
+  - Consistent user feedback to inform improvements
-- Material design guidelines
+  - Consistency with material design guidelines for intuitive use.